brminnick/AsyncAwaitBestPractices/README.md

 ### `SafeFireAndForget`
 An extension method to safely fire-and-forget a `Task`.

-`SafeFireAndForget` allows a Task to safely run on a different thread while the calling thread does not awaiting its completion.
+`SafeFireAndForget` allows a Task to safely run on a different thread while the calling thread does not wait for its completion.

 ```csharp
 public static async void SafeFireAndForget(this System.Threading.Tasks.Task task, bool continueOnCapturedContext = false, System.Action<System.Exception> onException = null)